mark-hahn/vscode-objectify-params/README.md

 1. Place your cursor inside a function definition.
 2. Right-click and select **"Objectify Parameters"** or use the Command Palette.
 You can assign your own hot-key.
 3. Review any uncertain conversions in interactive dialogs.
+In every dialog the cancel button will remove all changes.
 4. The extension updates both the function signature and all call sites.

 #### Before